MatSciTools/HFCalc/README.md

 Data written to : outfile
 Execution Time: 0.0321404 s
 ```
 The outfile contains more detailed information on the calculation.
 More examples are available in the sample folder.
 You are encouraged to run those examples and other systems of interest.
 Any unphysical or problematic results should be reported by opening an issue.
 NOTE that the MPI addition is recent and may cause problems in case of uneven load sharing.
-Please open issues accordingly.
+If such problems are encountered, please open issues.

 ## Acknowledgement